 “Everyone has an innate path and purpose; however, due to our circumstances along the way, we don’t always fulfill our God-given path and purpose.
 Most of us only yearn to do so.
 We all have the capacity to impact and inspire, and, deep down, we all have a desire to do something bigger than ourselves.
 Many never get to do the things they want to do, which I believe is to build and leave a powerful legacy for our families, communities, and the world.
 If we focus on our innate gifts and talents that come naturally to us and look at how we can make a difference with those gifts, we would be both fulfilled and make a positive impact on society.” ~ Valeri Bocage

 Today, Valeri Bocage is fiercely committed to sharing how tragic life experiences and other riveting stories of loss and tragedy can lead to perseverance.
 She also shares how our “not so tragic, but everyday challenges” can propel our belief in unlimited possibilities.
 Her commitment to working with leaders from all walks, including business and corporate leaders, healthcare executives, entrepreneurs, political leaders, and humanitarians, is what now fuels her passion and fires up her purpose.
 She can see extraordinary solutions to problems in business and life.
 It’s just a matter of making the right steps, taking the right risks, and being prepared to get right back up and keep moving when life hits hard, as it sometimes will.
 She’s learned that lesson well and teaches it eloquently.

-Valeri has spoken at Google, been a speaker at Dr. Oz’ first event on women’s health, been written about in newspapers, magazines, and appeared on radio and TV.
+This trailblazer, humanitarian, and compassionate woman have spoken at Google and many other corporations.
+Valeri has also a spoken at Dr. Oz’ first event on women’s health.
+She’s been written about in magazines and has appeared in the media, both radio and TV.